NPB's Highest Pitching Honor

 Pacific League Pitchers and the Award

 Looking back at the Sawamura Award's history, certain periods show a pronounced tendency for Pacific League pitchers to win.
 The Pacific League's designated hitter rule means pitchers never bat, giving them a stamina advantage that facilitates deeper outings.
-Since Kazuhisa Inao of the Nishitetsu Lions won consecutively in 1957 and 1958, the pattern of Pacific League power pitchers leading in complete games has recurred.
+Pacific League pitchers only became eligible in 1989, however: from 1950 through 1988 the award was open to Central League pitchers alone, so every Pacific League win has come since 1989, and the pattern of Pacific League power pitchers leading in complete games has recurred in the decades since.
 When Yoshinobu Yamamoto of Orix won in both 2021 and 2022, analysts noted how the DH rule reduced starters' workload.
-However, the Central League also adopted the DH rule from 2024, potentially narrowing this inter-league gap.
+The Central League, by contrast, still has its pitchers bat in the regular-season games it hosts, using the designated hitter only in interleague play and in Japan Series games staged at Pacific League parks.
 How league differences will affect Sawamura Award selection going forward remains a noteworthy perspective.

 The Sawamura Award as a Bridge to the International Stage

 Winning the Sawamura Award has often foreshadowed an MLB challenge.
 Hideo Nomo won in 1990 and joined the Dodgers in 1995, pioneering the path for Japanese pitchers in MLB.
-Daisuke Matsuzaka signed with the Red Sox after his 2006 award season.
-Yu Darvish moved to the Rangers following his 2011 win.
+Daisuke Matsuzaka won in 2001 with Seibu and signed with the Red Sox after the 2006 season.
+Yu Darvish won in 2007 with Nippon-Ham and moved to the Rangers after the 2011 season.
 Masahiro Tanaka posted an otherworldly 24-0 record in his 2013 award year before signing a massive contract with the Yankees.
-Yoshinobu Yamamoto joined the Dodgers after winning consecutive awards in 2021-2022.
+Yoshinobu Yamamoto joined the Dodgers after the 2023 season, having won three straight awards from 2021 to 2023.
 The Sawamura Award functions as a quality-assurance label for MLB scouts, and the repeated international transfers of winners have elevated the award's global recognition.
 That NPB's highest pitching honor also serves as a gateway to the world stage reflects the international competitiveness of Japanese baseball.